 Automated Workflows

 If the thought of sending individualized touches to each donor feels daunting, there’s a silver lining: automated workflows.
-With Virtuous, we’ve streamlined the process for nonprofits.
+With Virtuous, we’ve streamlined the process for nonprofits to improve donor retention.
 Our platform offers pre-configured workflows, from welcoming newcomers to celebrating donors when they reach significant giving milestones.
 Making personal connections has never been more efficient.

 The result?
 This frees up staff time but helps you make progress toward increasing donor retention.

 For organizations like A Kid’s Place Tampa Bay, automation plays a key role in helping the team maintain and strengthen donor relationships.
+Understanding donor segmentation is critical to developing personalized outreach strategies.
 Through consistent and curated communication based on thoughtful donor segmentation, they provide unique and engaging donor experiences.

-For many nonprofits, rolling out a parade of thank-yous might be a stretch given their resources.
-And that’s perfectly fine!
-It’s not about how often you reach out, but the depth and sincerity of your message.
+For many nonprofits, rolling out a parade of thank-yous might be a stretch, given their resources.
+And thatโs perfectly fine, but to retain donors, we must always strive to improve.
+It’s not about how often you reach out but the depth and sincerity of your message.
 The goal?
 Ensure donors know they’re valued.
 Reinforce that they’re not just members of your nonprofit circle, but vital contributors to the solution.
 Highlight real-world impact stories of how their kindness is driving your organization’s positive impact.

 2. Showcase Impact to Increase Donor Retention